EdinburghNLP/Refresh/README.md

 [nurture.ai](https://nurture.ai) has written a [blog](https://nurture.ai/p/e5c2a653-404a-4af8-b35f-e9e0d17fd272) on our paper.

-CNN and DailyMail model
-Wordembedding file
-Original and Preprocessed Training Data
-Model Outputs
-Human Evaluation Data
-Code
+[comment]: <> Model predictions, CNN best model was lost from adamski server, I have uploaded the next best one.

-Preprocessing codes: estimate multioracle
+[comment]: <> Preprocessing codes: estimate multioracle